zd3nik/XtermBoatSinker/README.md

 Bots!
 -----

 The client can be configured to connect as a "bot" (e.g. a robot, computer AI, etc).
 There are multiple bot algorithms to choose from.
-Run `xbs-client` with the `--list-bots` option to see what's available.
+Run `xbs-client --list-bots` to see which bots are available.

 Bots can be tested with the `--test` command-line option.
 This gives you a general idea of the strength and speed of the bot.
 The test generates a number of boards with random boat placement and lets the bot take shots at each board until it has sunk all the boats.
 Bots that consistently sink all the boats with fewer shots are generally stronger.
 The number of boards to use for testing can be set with the `--iterations` command-line-parameter.